 Maxim Integrated MAX14824 IO-Link® Master Transceiver is an IO-Link master interface that integrates an IO-Link physical layer transceiver with an auxiliary digital input and two linear regulators.
 High port count IO-Link master applications are supported through in-band SPI addressing.
 The 12MHz SPI interface minimizes host controller access times.
 In-band addressing and selectable SPI addresses enable cascading up to 16 devices.
 Maxim MAX14824 supports all the IO-Link data rates and features slew-rate-controlled drivers to reduce EMI.
 The driver is guaranteed to drive up to 300mA (min.) load currents.
 Internal wake-up circuitry automatically determines the correct wake-up polarity, allowing for the use of simple UARTs for wake-up pulse generation.
 MAX14824 is available operates over the extended -40ºC to +105ºC temperature range.

-Maxim Integrated MAXREFDES4#, MAXREFDES5#, and MAXREFDES11# are 16-bit high-accuracy industrial analog front end (AFE) subsystem reference designs.
-The Campbell (MAXREFDES4#) subsystem reference design accepts a 4–20mA current loop or a 0.2V to 4.096V voltage input signal, and features isolated power and data—all integrated into a small form factor.
-The Cupertino (MAXREFDES5#) subsystem reference design accepts -10V to +10V, 0 to 10V, and 4–20mA current loop signals with isolated power and data integrated into a small form factor.
+Maxim Integrated MAXREFDES4#, MAXREFDES5#, MAXREFDES11#, and MAXREFDES30# are 16-bit high-accuracy industrial analog front end (AFE) subsystem reference designs.
+The Campbell (MAXREFDES4#) subsystem reference design accepts a 4-20mA current loop or a 0.2V to 4.096V voltage input signal, and features isolated power and data—all integrated into a small form factor.
+The Cupertino (MAXREFDES5#) subsystem reference design accepts -10V to +10V, 0 to 10V, and 4-20mA current loop signals with isolated power and data integrated into a small form factor.
 The Fresno (MAXREFDES11#) subsystem reference design accepts 0 to 10V signals and features isolated power and data—all integrated into a small form factor.
+The Petaluma (MAXREFDES30#) is n intelligent grid data management tool with 3-phase, high-speed analog data collection.

 Maxim Integrated MAX5988A / MAX5988B IEEE® 802.3af-compliant Class 1 / Class 2 Powered Devices (PDs) provide a complete power-supply solution in a Power-over-Ethernet (PoE) system.
 MAX5988A and MAX5988B integrate the PD interface with an efficient DC-DC converter, offering a low external part count PD solution.
 These devices also include a low-dropout regulator, MPS, sleep, and ultra-low power modes.
 The PD interface provides a detection signature and a Class 1/Class 2 classification signature with a single external resistor.
 The PD interface also provides an isolation power MOSFET, a 60mA (max) inrush current limit, and a 321mA (typ) operating current limit.
 The integrated step-down DC-DC converter uses a peak current-mode control scheme and provides an easy-to-implement architecture with a fast transient response.